-Maine Emergency Management Agency has set up a survey to collect information on dry wells, which will help them understand where the issues are in the state and on what scale.
+Maine Emergency Management Agency has prepared a survey to report dry wells and guide individuals toward available opportunities for assistance if and when they become available.
 Citizens with dry wells are encouraged to report them here, or by calling 2-1-1.
-Please note: Reporting a dry well does not mean they will receive aid or that aid is available.
+Please note: Reporting a dry well does not guarantee that aid will be provided or that aid is available.
 This is for information gathering only.

 A drought is a prolonged period without rain, specifically a twelve month period during which precipitation is less than 85% of normal as defined by the National Weather Service; 44 inches is the average precipitation level per year for Maine.